Clean Job Sites

 Maintaining a tidy work area affects your professional reputation in the workplace, according to a survey conducted by the U.S. staffing firm Adecco.
 “Forbes” contributor Jenna Goudreau summarized the results of this survey, reporting that 57 percent of respondents judge their colleagues based on the tidiness — or messiness — of their offices.
 Some respondents also indicated they consider a messy office a sign of laziness.
 A clean, neat work environment is more inviting for customers and helps business owners make a more positive impression.
 That’s why home service companies like Mr. Handyman make it a top priority to keep a tidy job site and maintain a professional appearance at all time.

 Several agencies have standards that relate to sanitation and cleanliness in the workplace.
 OSHA standard 1910.37(a)(3) says that exit routes must be unobstructed, which means employees must keep them clear of equipment and materials.
 Standard 1910.141 addresses sanitation issues such as vermin control, housekeeping and waste disposal.
-State departments of health have requirements for restaurants, banquet halls, mobile food facilities, hotels, and other businesses that prepare and sell food.
+Provincial departments of health have requirements for restaurants, banquet halls, mobile food facilities, hotels, and other businesses that prepare and sell food.

 “Forbes” also summarized the results of a 2011 study conducted by OfficeMax.
 Out of more than 1,000 adult workers, 77 percent said clutter affects their productivity in the workplace.
 More than 50 percent said disorganization affects their motivation levels and state of mind.
 Office clutter can be minimized by assigning everything its own place, simplifying paperwork and establishing zones for different types of work.